Inheritance of Properties of Spectra: Locally closed points of differential spectra

-Consequently, in the case of differentially finitely generated algebras over a field the contraction mapping can be restricted to the set of all locally closed points of differential spectrum.
-Moreover, the following universal property holds.
+Thus, in the case of differentially finitely generated algebras over a field, the restriction of the ideal contraction map to the set of locally closed points of the differential spectrum is well defined.
+Moreover, this set has the following universal property.

-\begin{statement} Let $A$ be a differentially finitely generated algebra over a field $K$.
-Then among subsets of $\diffspec A$ with the property: for every differentially finitely generated algebra $B$ over $K$ and every differential homomorphism $f\colon A\to B$ we have $f^*(\Max^\Delta B)\subseteq \diffspec A$, there exists the smallest subset coinciding with $\diffsmax A$. \end{statement} \begin{proof} The proof is a partial case of theorem~\ref{maintheorem}. \end{proof}
+Let $A$ be a differentially finitely generated algebra over the field $K$.
+Consider subsets $X$ in the differential spectrum of $A$ which contain $f^*(\diffmax B)$ for any differentially finitely generated algebra $B$ and any differential homomorphism $f\colon A\to B$.